This handy guide will show you exactly how to last longer in bed.

-While that may make them feel safe in the short term, in the long run, they miss out on important aspects of life.
+While that may make them feel safe in the short term, they miss out on important aspects of life in the long run.

-Avoiding sexual intimacy because it makes you anxious will leave you feeling lonely, inadequate and unloved.
+Avoiding sexual intimacy because it makes you anxious will leave you feeling lonely, inadequate, and unloved.

+Let Go of What You Can’t Change: This could include your body type, penis size, or several other factors.
 Decide if you can change these things or not.
 If you can’t, the best thing you can do is learn to be at peace with them.

 That means the longer you go between an orgasm, the more your body will crave it.

 What do you do in that case?

-Some find it helpful to masturbate and climax before having sex.
+Many men find it helpful to masturbate and climax before having sex.

-That way, your sexual build-up and desire won’t be as strong, giving you increased ability to last longer in bed.
+That way, your sexual build-up and desire won’t be as strong, giving you an increased ability to last longer in bed.

 At the same time, a study conducted by the ISSM showed that improving your heart health betters every aspect of your bodily functioning, including how you perform during sex.

 Better yet, improving your cardio health can drastically increase the odds that you’ll have a satisfying sex life for many years to come.

 You’ll also see an improvement and reduction in any anxiety or depression you may have.

-If you struggle to maintain your stamina during intimacy, you’ll also struggle to bring your partner to climax.
+If you struggle to maintain your stamina during sexual activity, you’ll also struggle to bring your partner to climax.

 Here are some cardio tips to consider if you decide on one or more possible exercise types to improve your overall sexual wellness.

+Choose Variety: Although having an exercise routine can be healthful, be sure that your routine doesn’t become boring.
 Regularly mix up the type of cardio workout you do.
 Not only will it be more interesting, but you’ll also work different muscles and, in turn, see more desirable results.

 Whenever you feel like slacking on your workouts, remember that your bedroom performance will likely improve if you stay consistent.

 Besides that, you’re sure to have better sex as a result too.

 You may look at this remedy and think, "Seriously?"
 But yoga and breathing exercises aren’t just for the ladies.

 A study conducted by the Duke University School of Medicine found that yoga and breathing exercises help to get the body and mind in touch.

 And depending on the type of yoga you do, it can help to strengthen muscles important for ejaculation.

 Both of these potential solutions can help with that.

 However, if you begin to become upset and exhibit shallow breathing, your anxiety could spike.

 Shallow breaths may not always tell your body to get anxious.
 Instead, it may tell your body to get excited too fast.

-By learning to breathe deeply, some men have found this helpful in being able to minimize sexual tension and heightened arousal early on during intimacy.
-The result is they can last longer in bed.
+By learning to breathe deeply, some men have found this helpful in being able to minimize sexual tension and heightened arousal early on during the sexual activity.